Kitware/vtk-examples/src/Documentation/PBR_JSON_format.md

 - **anisotropy**: A file setting the Anisotropy Texture controlling the anisotropy strength in the red channel, while the green channel holds the anisotropy rotation.
 The blue channel is discarded.
 - **emissive**: A file setting the light-emitting texture or Emissive Texture.
 Note that the material will not actually emit light, and the texture is ignored by OSPRay and NVidia pathtracing backends.

+*Note*: Generally only a subset of the available keys are used in any given application.

 ## Values

 The values consist of strings: